Product Liability: What Three Factors Make a Case?

 - A child’s toy is made with a small part that is not attached correctly.
 While playing with the toy, the kid notices the part fall off and puts it in his or her mouth.
 It becomes a choking hazard and puts the child in significant danger.

-- A product is made with color-coordinated safety warnings.
+- A product is made with colour-coordinated safety warnings.
 However, the colors are incorrectly painted on the product and there is a miscommunication, making it so the consumer is unaware of the potential dangers.

 - A consumer purchases an electrical component but the wiring inside is done in an incorrect manner.
 As a result, when the consumer uses the component, they suffer an electrical shock, even when used as instructed.